 A few years before his death, the Boston Herald described George C. Wright as “a gentleman of the old school, a business man of unimpeachable integrity.”
 (Jan.
 8, 1903, p.
 7) Though he was portrayed in life stories as a completely self-made man, he had many family ties.
 Whether he was sharing the fruits of his labor and talents with family members or vice versa, there was certainly a web of family relationships involved in his business ventures.
 His children and grandchildren created many more ties among business, friends, and family.
 Though many of them eventually settled closer to Boston, the contributions of George C. Wright and his wife Susan still affect West Acton.
 The Wright Hill Conservation land has preserved some of the family land for the enjoyment of Actonians, although trees now block much of their famous view.

-Though our historical society has gratefully received donations of wonderful items from the Wright/Mead family, we are sadly missing photographs of family members.
+Though our historical society has gratefully received donations of wonderful items from the Wright/Mead family, especially the recent addition of George’s reminiscences, we are missing photographs of family members.
 From histories, we have been able to find pictures of George C. and George S. Wright.
 We know that George C. Wright owned a camera because he was thanked in 1890 for taking a picture of a portrait of Isaac Davis’s wife several years earlier.
 We also know that pictures of the family were taken at their West Acton home; we would be very grateful for donations of photographs or scans of the Wright/Mead family and of gatherings at the Wright house.
 Please contact us if you can help.

 From the AHS Collections:

 Major Sources for George C. Wright: